girish946/plot-cat/README.md

   p.lines[0][0].set_data(p.currentAxis[0], data)

 p.set_call_back(update_plot)
+plotter.show()
 ```

+You can use plotcat for plotting live data from SPI,

 this is the example to recive the data from arduino (given in the example->communication->SerialEvent of the arduino IDE.)